oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.12.6 Data

-The *Data* field corresponds to the payload of an MQTT PUBLISH packet.
+In the case of Topic Type b11 the data section will be prefixed with a "Full Topic Name" encoded with a UTF-8 encoded string value of length determined by the previously defined length field.
+Thereafter, the Data field corresponds to the payload of an MQTT PUBLISH packet.
 It has a variable length and contains the application data that is being published.

 #### 3.1.12.7 PUBLISH Actions

-[The receiver of a PUBLISH Packet MUST respond with the packet as determined by the QoS in the PUBLISH Packet.]{.mark} \[MQTT-SN-3.1.12.7-1\].
+[The receiver of a PUBLISH packet MUST respond with the packet as determined by the QoS in the PUBLISH Packet.]{.mark} \[MQTT-SN-3.1.12.7-1\].

 Table 3‑3 Expected PUBLISH packet response